kcaisley/frida/docs/substrate.md

 https://crates.io/crates/substrate2 appears to not be recieving updates in line with github?

-Do you envision others being able to depend directly on your library?

 Good generators 'unroll' the design problem:
 - Don't symbolically solve an expression in code, solve it on paper, so it is directly computable.
 - Don't require incremental optimization/design centering.
 Refine your generator so that it can produce a design on the first run through.
 - Then simple run simulations at the end.
 This is harder, but runs faster.

 # problems with BAG